holochain/deepkey/README.md

 - A `ChangeRule` must deserialize cleanly from the element
 - A `KeysetRoot` must fetch and deserialize cleanly from the keyset root on the `ChangeRule`
 - A `ChangeRule` must fetch and deserialize cleanly from the `original_header_address` of the update element
-- Every signer from the authorized signers must fetch and deserialize cleanly to an `AgentPubKey`
 - __The previous `ChangeRule` element must be a `Create` element (flat CRUD tree)__
 - The keyset leaf must be in the validation package (the author's chain)
 - There must NOT be any newer `DeviceInviteAcceptance` elements in the validation package